aajanki/fi-sentence-embeddings-eval/docs-source/index.md

 The classification models can be divided in three groups:

 * Models based on aggregated word embeddings: Pooled word2vec, pooled FastText, SIF, BOREP
-* Full sentence embeddings: BERT, LASER
+* Full sentence embeddings: FinBERT, LASER
 * TF-IDF as a baseline

 These models have been shown to perform well on English text.
 The aim